webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Change Reviewer: compare outcome against business requirements.
 In agile its product owner. could also be SME or functional manager.
   - PM notifies stakeholders of completed change.
   - Update status in change log.

-## Change Management -Organizational OCM

 - **Organizational Change Management**
-  - process to make changes in an organization.
+  - best practices and processes to make changes in an organization.
+  - employees and companies are resistant to change.
+    - employees: habits, fear, lack of understanding, persoanl values.
+    - companies: structural rigidities, resource limitations, cultural, political.
+- **OCM: Strategies to manage Resistance**
+  - communication: actively listen, be transparent about why change is needed.
+  - participation: involve stakeholders, employees.
+Empower them to contribute.
+  - training and support: coaching/mentoring, training resources.
+  - incentives: reward those who embrace change.
 - **Organizational Change Management: Training, New Knowledge Base, New Process, Communication, Documentation, Ensure Adoption, Reinforce Adoption Over Time**
   - Training: learn how to use deliverable.
   - New Knowledge Base: info about deliverable.